Skip to content

 Full sandbox user acceptance testing (UAT)

-The extended UAT included three key actions:
+This extended UAT covered three key actions:

-- Custom record views to see how records look on the screen.
+• Custom record views to see how records look on the screen.

-- Teams & permissions to understand who can see and do what.
+• Teams & permissions to understand who can see and do what.

-- Pipelines & automations comprising sales stages and automatic actions.
+• Pipelines & automations comprising sales stages and automatic actions.

-- Property logic which determines how fields are set up and used.
+• Property logic which determines how fields are set up and used.

-- Workflows & active lists which are the automated processes and saved contact groups needed for testing.
+• Workflows & active lists which are the automated processes and saved contact groups needed for testing.

 Related: SpotDev's integration simulator: The dangers of DIY integrations

-- Move all the data into the sandbox:
+1. Migrate all the data into the sandbox:

 The Results

-Following the successful migration of NashTech’s data from Dyanmics 365 to HubSpot, and onboarding of its sales teams to HubSpot, SpotDev activated hypercare, which served to resolve any post-migration errors, consult on data strategy, migrate additional properties where needed.
+Following the successful migration of NashTech’s data from Dyanmics 365 to HubSpot, and onboarding of its sales teams to HubSpot, SpotDev activated hypercare, which served to resolve any post-migration queries, consult on data strategy, migrate additional properties where needed.